Battle of Brody (1941): German logistics

 At full strength, a German panzer division was a balanced formation with between 150 and 200 tanks, motorized infantry, motorized artillery, and motorized engineers.
 To support its logistical needs, each panzer division included 2000 trucks.
 Furthermore, each panzer division had its own integral artillery and infantry support, which meant that rather than providing a supporting role for infantry, German panzers performed a leading role, with infantry providing support.
-Furthermore, Wehrmacht doctrine stressed the importance of training soldiers in roles performed by other men.
-Tank crews were trained in artillery roles, infantry trained as tank crews, etc. Most importantly, tank crews were also trained as mechanics, giving them the knowledge to fix broken equipment in the field.
+Furthermore, Wehrmacht training doctrine stressed the need to prepare each man in a vehicle crew to perform roles other than their assigned position, so the vehicle could continue fighting even after the crew suffered casualties.
+Tank crews were expected to be able to competently perform any role in the tank (loader, driver, gunner, radioman etc.), and were also trained as mechanics, enabling them to make basic repairs and perform routine maintenance on their vehicles in the field.

 Soviet logistics

 In the immediate pre-war period, few preparations were made, and the Red Army was at a low level of readiness.
 Units were not concentrated; ammunition and other supply dumps were neither concealed nor quickly available to combat units.
 Compounding the problem was that Stalin strictly forbade any Red Army unit from opening fire on reconnaissance patrols, allowing the Germans to easily identify all major targets in the border districts.

 Furthermore, Soviet tank crews were not trained on the mechanical details of their machines.
 That meant that simple mechanical problems resulted in hundreds of Red Army tanks being abandoned on the road side en route to the battle.
 Those units that did manage to show up at their jumping off points then discovered that the supplies had either been destroyed or moved to another location without updating their locations.
 After receiving orders to attack and lacking fuel or ammunition, the crews responded by destroying their vehicles and retreating.
 Hundreds of tanks were lost in this way.

-Compounding these logistical difficulties was that each Red Army tank division had 300–400 tanks, but were supported by only 1500 trucks, contrasting with a Wehrmacht tank division which had only 150–200 tanks, but 2000 trucks.
+Compounding these logistical difficulties was that each Red Army tank division had 300–400 tanks, but were supported by only 1500 trucks contrasting with a Wehrmacht tank division which had only 150–200 tanks, but 2000 trucks.
 Experience would prove that the ratio of trucks to tanks favored by the Germans was far more effective.